Updated: Aug 14

 As we approached Bethel two hours later we came up behind a long, flatbed trailer transporting a dozen porta-potties.
 We passed delivery vans and lumber trucks, beat-up campers and worn-out cars, all headed to Woodstock.
 With a half-mile to go, I spotted one particularly colorful camper parked on the side of the road dressed in dayglo paint and adorned with flags and flowers.

 “This looks like a good place to park,” I said.
 “This will be our landmark.
 We can’t miss it.”

 Gathering up our supplies for the first day, we started walking.
-I figured that after the show that night, we could simply walk back to the car to change clothes and pick up fresh supplies for tomorrow.
+After the show that night, I figured, we could simply walk back to the car to change clothes and pick up fresh supplies for tomorrow.